 A. The Scottish fishing fleet currently accounts for 66% of the fish landed in the UK.
 Scotland is also the EU's largest producer of farmed Atlantic salmon.
 In recent years, the EU's Common Fisheries Policy (CFP) has had a particularly adverse affect on the industry, with a large number of boats being decommissioned.
 This decimation has been mainly due to the dismal performance of UK negotiators, who appear to have little interest in the welfare of Scotland's fishermen.
 Currently, the Holyrood Government is responsible for implementing unpopular decisions made under the CFP, including the management of fish stock quotas and the number of days boats spend at sea.
 It can also regulate inshore fisheries by all UK vessels within Scotland's 12-mile sea limit.
 Because of the relative importance of our fishing industry, it is essential that we gain the power to manage quotas and vessel licensing.
-Crucially, independence would give us the opportunity to directly argue for the replacement of the CFP, including the repatriation of sea fisheries management to coastal member states like Scotland, Denmark and Iceland (due to join the EU in 2014).
+Crucially, independence would give us the opportunity to directly argue for the replacement of the CFP, including the repatriation of sea fisheries management to coastal member states like Scotland and Denmark.
+Neither Norway or Iceland are in the EU.

 Q. How about education?